zacharybk/cxhandbook/content/Blog/scratchpad.md

 The first frame job was slapdash and the custom matting was very inconsistent.
 Fair enough, I talked with their team, told them the issues and got a return label.
 They do have a policy of "love it or they'll reframe for free".

 On the redo I encountered many of the same issues.
 Here's the difference between a company that cares, and one that doesn't.
 When I cc'd the Framebridge CEO on the email she took ownership of the manufacturing issue and assigned a team lead to oversee my issue.
 It's expensive to operate this way with a guarantee, multiple shipments, and CEO-Level attention.
 As Framebridge seems to understand, it's more expensive to lose a loyal customer than it is to make it right.
 Here's hoping that they permanently fix their issues!

+# Layoffs
+Do they 1:1
+Do them when someone doesn't meet expectations
+Have a plan in place that you'll get backfills
+DO NOT do it like Bird did - https://twitter.com/mjnblack/status/1243641637420453889